OSGConnect/OUTDATED-tutorial-makeflow-detachmaster/README.md

 Let us take a look at the file `local_condor_makeflow.submit`

     $ cat local_condor_makeflow.submit
     universe = local
+    getenv = true
     executable = /usr/bin/makeflow
     arguments = -T condor fibonacci.makeflow
+    log = local_condor.log
     queue

-This is the HTcondor job description file written in just four lines.
+This is the HTcondor job description file.
 The first line says that the job universe is local and the job would run on the submit node.
 The executable for the job is `/usr/bin/makeflow` with an argument `-T condor fibonacci.makeflow`.
 The keyword `queue` is the start button that submits the above three lines to the HTCondor batch system.